I-485 Guide: Step-by-Step Process to Register Permanent Residence and Adjust Status

 Who Should File for I-485?

-If you are currently residing in the United States and aim to obtain lawful permanent resident status, filing Form I-485, Application to Register Permanent Residence or Adjust Status, is often a crucial step in your immigration journey.
-This form is designed for individuals who meet specific eligibility criteria, which broadly include the following categories:
+If you are currently residing in the United States and seek to obtain lawful permanent resident statusโ€”commonly known as a green cardโ€”filing Form I-485, Application to Register Permanent Residence or Adjust Status, is a pivotal step in your immigration process.
+This application allows eligible individuals to adjust their status from a temporary visa holder or other lawful presence to permanent resident without leaving the country.
+Eligibility for filing I-485 is contingent upon meeting specific criteria, which generally fall into several key categories:

 Get complimentary general advice via email or WhatsApp!